rlrangel/DEMLab/README.md

 - Each contact is evaluated through several time steps in an explicit integration scheme.
 - Contact models relate the amount of overlap between neighboring particles to the forces between them.
 - Other physical interactions (e.g. thermal) may also be related to the overlap between particles.
-- The shape of the particles is kept unchanged during or after contacts.
+- The shape of the particles is kept unchanged during and after contacts.

 The program allows multiphysics simulations, counting on several interaction models in the following **analysis types**: